Ready To Move Abroad?

 • Workweeks are usually 40 hours with common overtime.

-• Holidays are fewer then the UK, often just nine paid days annually, and may require negotiation.
+• Holidays are fewer than in the UK, often just nine paid days annually, and may require negotiation.

-• Joining a Union or consulting the employee handbook to understand your rights and duties.
+• Join a Union or consult the employee handbook to understand your rights and duties.

 • Negotiation may be needed for benefits like health insurance and pension plans.